AliGonullu/FaceRecognitionProject/README.md

 The program will automatically load all images from this directory.
 Add the images you want to test or "recognize".

-**For the uploaded images to be recognized, the database folder needs to be handled.
+**For the images to be recognized, the database folder needs to be handled.

 ------------------------------------------------------------------------------